lhuynh1/final-project/docs/index.md

 ### Lisa Huynh:
     * Researching and implementing user authentication.
 The goal is to have an authentication with github.
     * Database setup/structure
+    * Build Nav Bar
 ### Michael Dibble:
 	* Create project postings form & page functionality

 ### Sharmeen P.
 	* Build out the project search form and route to search results.
-Build nav bar and footer.
+Build footer.

 ## Project task schedule using Trello: